vs comparison

 • Covers 380+ building codes natively, enabling code compliance checks alongside document queries in a single platform.

-• Enterprise deployment options — on-prem, VPC, zero data retention — for firms with strict data governance requirements.
+• Multi-region data hosting (EU, AU, US, UK) and zero data retention for firms with strict data governance requirements.

-• Broad integration support with Procore, Autodesk Construction Cloud, Bentley, SharePoint, and Egnyte.
+• Broad integration support with Autodesk Construction Cloud, Bentley ProjectWise, SharePoint, Egnyte, Fieldwire, Google Drive, Box, and Dropbox.

 Where Specbook AI wins